Williams Arena at Minges Coliseum

 One of the most intimate, beautiful and fan friendly arenas in all of NCAA Division I is Williams Arena at Minges Coliseum, home of East Carolina men's and women's basketball and volleyball.
 The cozy 8,000-seat arena gives the Pirates a distinct home court advantage.

-Now in its 45th season of hosting Pirate basketball, the coliseum is connected to the second level of the Murphy Center by an indoor walkway.
-The floor inside Williams Arena at Minges Coliseum received a fresh look prior to the 2010-11 season with new designs and logos.
+Now in its 47th season of hosting Pirate basketball, the coliseum is connected to the second level of the Murphy Center by an indoor walkway.
+The floor inside Williams Arena at Minges Coliseum received a fresh look prior to the 2014-15 season with new designs and logos, while a new video boards and scoreboards were installed.
+Courtside seating was also instituted in recent years.

 Constructed at a cost of $2 million, Minges Coliseum was dedicated on Jan.
 27, 1968, in the name of the Minges family of Greenville, N.C.
 As owners of Pepsi-Cola bottling operations in Greenville, Kinston and New Bern, the Minges family has provided leadership and support of East Carolina University Athletics over the years, going back to the days when the late Dr. Ray Minges served as President of the Century Club (forerunner of the Pirate Club), from 1965-68.
 After 27 years of basketball, Minges Coliseum underwent a facelift prior to the 1994-95 season.
 The renovations, totaling almost $12 million, have made the arena one of the finest on-campus basketball facilities on the East Coast.